gioretikto/matrixlab/README.md

 <h3>Coming in the next update</h3>

-We're trying to implement a new functionality in order to perform also symbolic operation, like:
+We're trying to implement a new functionality in order to perform also symbolic operations, like:

 evaluation of algebraic expressions